 The REU student will explore the dynamics and conduct mechanistic studies of photocatalytic hydrogen generation based on supramolecular mixed-metal complexes.
 We will explore diimine-dioxime and polypyridines as ligands, along with a novel phosphine-based moiety as a bridging ligand, to ensure stability in acidic and weakly basic aqueous media.
 The REU student will also assist in the synthesis and characterization of ligands and complexes, and will be involved in the use of spectroscopy to elucidate the structures of each compound.
 The REU student will learn how to acquire electrochemical, NMR, and EPR spectroscopic data.

-Molecular Modeling of Proteins or Materials (Mentor: C. Bayse)
+Molecular Modeling of Proteins or Energetic Materials (Mentor: C. Bayse)

 Development of Biochar (Mentor: J. Lee)

 REU participants will be exposed to ongoing biochar research at ODU, including firsthand experience with laboratory experiments on biochar production, oxygen plasma treatment, and product characterizations.
 These would include measuring biochar cation exchange capacity, assessing biochar water holding field capacity, determining biochar pH values, and analyzing potential biochar toxins with bioassays.

 Analysis of Organic Solar Energy Collectors (Mentor: J. Mao)

 The REU student will learn wet chemical methods for analyzing the structure and properties of organic molecules used in solar cells, a range of advanced techniques in NMR spectroscopy, and will gain an appreciation for applying analytical techniques to the characterization of complex substances.

 Synthesis of Molecular Gelators (Mentor: G. Wang)